Installation Overview

 # Additional Steps

-After you got openHAB 2 set up and running, there are a few additional setup steps you should consider:
+After you get openHAB set up and running, there are a few additional setup steps you should consider:

-Configure a network share on your openHAB host device and mount it locally: Linux Samba Share, Windows file sharing, ...
+Configure a network share on your openHAB host system using Linux Samba Share for easier remote editing of configuration files.

-Install Visual Studio Code and the openHAB VS Code Extension on your local machine, to manage your (remote) configuration files.
+Install Visual Studio Code (opens new window) and the openHAB VS Code Extension on your local machine, to manage your (remote) configuration files.
 The openHAB VS Code Extension comes with built-in support for the openHAB syntax and elements.

 # Getting started

-The very active openHAB Community Forum provides many more details and hints.
-If you run into any problems, use the search function or open a new thread with your detailed question.
+The very active openHAB Community Forum (opens new window) can provide you with many more details, hints, and tips.
+If you run into any problems, use the search function in the forum or open a new thread with your detailed question.